 This reason for listing will be provided either in the “tag” or the “category” field of the report.
 Please also review the “url” and “detail” fields for contextualization.
 Please note that when attempting to remotely identify a webshell by connecting to a url specified in the report, a 404 reply does not imply that the webshell in fact does not exist.
 Make sure to investigate on the compromised system side!

 As always, there is no guarantee that there are no additional infections or compromises on any IP that we report on.
-We have seen several different criminal groups abusing the same compromised system for different purposes; the same IP/domain that is hosting a spambot may also be used for infecting unsuspecting users.
+We have seen several different threat actors abusing the same compromised system for different purposes.
 We recommend investigating systems with the assumption that there are more compromises on the systems than are reported.

 You can learn more on the report in our Compromised Website Report tutorial.

 You can learn more on our reports in general in our Overview of Free Public Benefit Shadowserver Reports presentation, which also explains example Use Cases.